carlynorama/tipsy-robot-swift/README.md

 Some people change this and just have a `main.swift` file in the `Sources/your_bot_project_name` directory which then is the contents of their `@main` function.

+Change the contents of that file to match the contents of `hello_server_example.swift` and try `swift run`.
+Your bot should have posted!

 ## References & Resources